SilviaSaverino/Movie-Critique/README.md

 ## User Stories:

 As a Site User I want to be able to:
-- register an account so that I can comment and like
+- register an account, login, logout so that I can use all of the website functionalities.
 - select a specific movie and view its reviews so that I can decide whether or not to watch it.
 - write and submit a review for a movie so that I can share my thoughts with others.
 - edit and correct my own reviews so that I can ensure the accuracy of my feedbacks.